maxmonty112/portfolio/README.md

 Choose an index to edit (or 'q' to quit):
 ```

-Use `f` to search only note names:
+Use `-f` to search only note names:

 ```
 $ notes search -f idea